BehaviorTree/BehaviorTree.CPP/README.md

 ![Groot screenshot](docs/groot-screenshot.png)

-# How to compile
+# How to compile (Ubuntu)

+Please note that **Ubuntu 18.04 is not supported anymore in version 4.X**.
+Ubuntu 20.04 or later is required.

-On Ubuntu, you are encourage to install the following dependencies:
+First, install the following dependencies (optional, but recommended):

      sudo apt-get install libzmq3-dev libboost-dev

-Other dependencies are already included in the __3rdparty__ folder.

 To compile and install the library, from the BehaviorTree.CPP folder, execute:

      mkdir build; cd build